 - Listen without giving advice.
 Sometimes all that’s needed is just having the permission to talk.

-- Encourage her to take breaks; this will greatly help her mental health.
+- Encourage your partner to take breaks; this will greatly help mental health.

-- Offer her healthy snacks and/or prepare meals – this helps to reduce irritability that often comes with low blood sugar and helps with the energy demands on her body.
+- Offer healthy snacks and/or prepare meals – this helps to reduce irritability that often comes with low blood sugar and helps with the physical demands of caring for an infant.

-- Understand about sex – postpartum sex drive is typically low, and even more so when she is depressed or anxious.
-As her symptoms improve, so will her sex drive.
+- Understand about sex – postpartum sex drive is typically low, and even more so when depression or anxiety is involved.
+As your partner’s symptoms improve, so will sex drive.
 Affection can also be communicated in other ways: hugs, cuddling, back rubs, holding hands, etc.

 - Low mood and anxiety can also be common in partners.
 If your mood remains low despite your best efforts, consider talking to a counselling professional who recognizes the impact of the postpartum period on partners.